davidjwalling/os/README.md

 Part 4.
 Network Adapter

-	os.013		Add logic to probe PCI devices and display using the "pciprobe" or "lspci" commands. os.014		Add code to initialize and reset discovered PCI network adapter. os.015		Add code to send an Ethernet frame. os.016		Add code to receive an Ethernet frame.
+	os.013		Add logic to probe for and list PCI devices using the "pciprobe" or "lspci" commands. os.014		Add code to display ethernet adapter memory i/o address and i/o port. os.015		Add code to initialize and reset discovered PCI network adapter. os.016		Add code to send an Ethernet frame. os.017		Add code to receive an Ethernet frame. os.018
+	os.019
+	os.020

 Part 5.
 Tasks

-	os.017		Add a second task manually and IRQ0-driven task switching. os.018		Add support to load a task from disk. os.019		Add commands to start, stop and list tasks. os.020		Add code to configure tasks to run on start-up.
+	os.021		Add a second task manually and IRQ0-driven task switching. os.022		Add support to load a task from disk. os.023		Add commands to start, stop and list tasks. os.024		Add code to configure tasks to run on start-up.

 ## Compilation